Cambridge Net Zero Action Plan

 Action 3.2.1 and Action 3.2.2 - Next Steps, Challenges, and Opportunities

 Challenges: Rooftop solar in Cambridge is a challenge as many of the buildings in the city are multifamily, commercial or institutional.
 Rooftop solar is a straightforward process for single-family buildings, but not for multifamily.
-Complexities around incentives, consensus among condo association members, and financing are just a few of the challenges solar faces in Cambridge.
-To reach the goal of 55 MW of installed solar capacity by 2030, there would need to be about 7.5 MW would need to be installed each year.
-This would be a significant change to the current year over year trend and will require additional resources to support.
+Complexities around incentives, parcel rulings, consensus among condo associations, and financing are all but a few challenges solar faces in Cambridge.

 Opportunities: The Community Solar Administrator Program is a big opportunity for more solar to be installed in Cambridge.
-This unique and innovation program aims to open the door for more buildings to host community solar.
-There is legislation at the State-level providing an opportunity for consolidated billing for community solar subscribers.
-As mentioned as a challenge, the current model of dual billing is confusing and there is progress being made so that subscribers would only receive one electricity bill.
-It is unclear at the time of this report whether this will pass during the current legislative cycle.
+This unique and innovative program aims to open the door for more buildings to host community solar.

 On Track